One of Brisbane Northside’s Leading Family Law Firms

 Family Law: Parenting Matters

-If parents are unable to reach agreement the matter may have to proceed to Court.
+If parents are unable to reach agreement the matter may have to proceed to Court, typically with representation from family law firms.
 Under the Family Law Act 1975 the Court has to make parenting orders that are in the child's best interest on the following (however not limited to):

 Who the children live with;